Paiiimannnoitla/General-Affairs-Page-Construction/remake/log.md

 	1. Add download function to handle all download request -- finished
 	2. Rewrite download process by fetch and buffer for no flickering -- finished
+	3. Add file order in pack function and use it to be the signal of clearing directory -- finished
 ---
 	## 2023.08.25		version 0.2.0 -- Announce-build